QubesOS/qubes-doc/developers/doc-guidelines.md

 --------------------

 All the documentation is written in Markdown for maximum accessibility.
-When making contributions, please try to observe the following style conventions, where appropriate:
+When making contributions, please try to observe the following style conventions:

  * Use spaces instead of tabs.
  * Hard wrap Markdown lines at 80 characters.